fgrehm/exception_notification_js/README.md

 Get notified about JS errors on Rails apps

+# Warning

+This software is in alpha development stage, please keep that in mind before using in production environments and expect things to break.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile and run the `bundle` command to install it.

     gem 'exception_notification_js'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install exception_notification_js

 ## Usage